 For information about ranger-led educational activities and/or reservations at Wolf Creek Education Center, contact the South District Education Specialist by email or at 707-465-7702.

-Howland Hill Outdoor School (HHOS) has released a new Distance Learning Video Series for Redwood National and State Parks.
-HHOS developed these programs to carry on the Every Kid in a Park initiative that was implemented for the 2016 Centennial Year of the National Park Service.
+Howland Hill Outdoor School (HHOS) has produced a Curriculum-based video series for First and Second Graders.
+HHOS rangers developed these programs to carry on the Every Kid in a Park initiative that was implemented for the 2016 Centennial Year of the National Park Service.
 These curriculum-based education programs give students who can't visit Redwood in person, the opportunity to learn about this amazing resource from anywhere in the world.